MobileHCI'23 - 26th Sept 2023 - Athens, Greece & Online

 Note: We consider work on physiologically-driven interaction and cognitive state classification out of scope.

 We invite 1) Short research summaries (4-6 pages), 2) Perspectives papers (e.g. essay or design fiction) (4-6 pages), or 3) Attendee abstracts (1 page) that describe a perspective you can contribute.
 All submissions should be in single-column ACM format.
+We do not require submissions to be anonymous, but authors can submit anonymous if they prefer.
 Authors of research summaries and perspectives papers will be encouraged to record a 5-min video presenting the content of their submission, which will be shared before the workshop, and available after.

 Submission link: Submit online